How's My SSL? is a cute little website that tells you how secure your TLS client is. TLS clients just like the browser you're reading this with.

 The Version section discusses the security of the highest version of the TLS protocol your client supports.
 (Formerly, TLS was known as "SSL".)

-TLS 1.1 is the second most recent version of TLS.
+TLS 1.1 is the third most recent version of TLS.
 It fixes some security problems in TLS 1.0, removing the need for many of the workarounds built into clients and servers.
 Many deployed clients and servers of TLS 1.0 do not implement those workarounds and, so, TLS 1.1 is a good improvement.
-However, the modern security environment has pushed us to TLS 1.2.
+However, the modern security environment has pushed us to TLS 1.3.
 Clients using TLS 1.1 will be marked down to at least Improvable.

 TLS 1.0 is the first version of TLS, is fairly common in the world, and requires workarounds in both the client and server to work securely for all cipher suites.
 TLS 1.0 is also unable to use modern cipher suites that offer greater security and efficiency.
 Clients using it will be marked as Bad.